Fast coherent control of an NV- spin ensemble using a KTaO3 dielectric resonator at cryogenic temperatures: Introduction

 For cryogenic environments, a suitable MW field delivery method designed for optically-active spin defects is yet to be realised, especially one that is homogeneous enough for ensemble measurements.
 Some favourable attributes of an ideal MW delivery apparatus for such an application include optical transparency, high \Bone conversion factor at cryogenic temperatures, in-situ resonance frequency tuneability, and simple design and implementation.
 Existing solutions include conventional antenna and resonator designs \cite{Chipaux2015,Bayat2014, Sasaki2016, Herrmann2016, Mrozek2015, Eisenach2018, Mett2019, Yaroshenko2020, wang2020} and spin-wave mediated methods \cite{Andrich2017}, but lack in one or more of the aforementioned characteristics.

 Critically, high speed quantum gate operations require fast Rabi oscillations of the spin qubit, ultimately benefiting from a high $C_{\rm P}$.
 Typically, such high $C_{\rm P}$ can be achieved using nanoscale, lithographically defined, on-chip antennas \cite{Dehollain2013} and superconducting resonators \cite{Bienfait2016a}.
 However, these structures require complex on-chip fabrication, and their use is often restricted to spins located in close proximity to the antenna structure.
 Despite benefiting from a high $C_{\rm P}$, practically achievable Rabi frequencies range from 100 kHz to 3 MHz due to various damage thresholds and superconductivity limitations including critical current limits.
 However, Rabi oscillations as fast as 440 MHz have also been achieved outside a cryostat \cite{Fuchs2009} using similar structures.
-The highest reported $C_{\rm P}$ for macroscopic MW resonators in literature are 1.19 mT/$\sqrt{\rm W}$ (23.60 MHz\textsubscript{Rabi}/$\sqrt{\rm W}$) \cite{Bayat2014, Yaroshenko2020} for planar split-ring resonators and 1.17 mT/$\sqrt{\rm W}$ (23.16 MHz\textsubscript{Rabi}/$\sqrt{\rm W}$) for a rutile dielectric loop-gap resonator~\cite{Mett2019}.
+The highest reported $C_{\rm P}$ for macroscopic MW resonators in literature are 1.19 mT/$\sqrt{\rm W}$ (23.60 MHz\textsubscript{Rabi}/$\sqrt{\rm W}$) \cite{Bayat2014, Yaroshenko2020} for planar split-ring resonators, 1.17 mT/$\sqrt{\rm W}$ (23.16 MHz\textsubscript{Rabi}/$\sqrt{\rm W}$) for a rutile dielectric loop-gap resonator~\cite{Mett2019} and 3.2 mT/$\sqrt{\rm W}$ (89.60 MHz\textsubscript{Rabi}/$\sqrt{\rm W}$) for a microhelix resonator \cite{Sidabraseaay1394}.